lucifer19807/Health_prediction_system/README.md

 1. Ensure you have Python installed on your system.
 If not, download and install Python from [Python Official Website](https://www.python.org/).

-2. Install the required Python dependencies by running the following command in your terminal or command prompt:
+2. Once the dependencies are installed, navigate to the project directory containing the Flask application.

+3. Run the following command to start the Flask server:

     ```
-    pip install -r requirements.txt
-    ```

-   This command will install all the necessary packages listed in the `requirements.txt` file.

-3. Once the dependencies are installed, navigate to the project directory containing the Flask application.

-4. Run the following command to start the Flask server:

-    ```
     python app.py
     ```

-5. Once the server starts successfully, you can access the skin cancer detection application by visiting `http://localhost:5000` in your web browser.
+4. Once the server starts successfully, you can access the skin cancer detection application by visiting `http://localhost:5000` in your web browser.

 Feel free to reach out if you encounter any issues or have any questions.